L3HNR/ast_docker/README.md

 <p align="center"><img src="https://github.com/L3HNR/ast_docker/blob/master/ast_gradio.png?raw=true" alt="AST Webui"/></p>

+By Default the container will be hosted on port 7777 of whatever computer you're running it on, so you can access it in browser either by {the ip of the hosting computer}:7777 or you can port forward the port to your localhost with something like VScode and access it from localhost:7777 or 0.0.0.0:7777

 Enter the relative paths for the the following files in their respective field:
  - The .csv Label file